 You will begin your experience with an initial consultation at our practice.
 Our team has created a warm and welcoming environment to receive aesthetic care, focused on facial plastic surgery and cosmetic treatment.
 Dr. Porter can advise you about otoplasty, surgery for a torn earlobe, and other procedures you may wish to explore.

-During your visit to our Washington, DC office:
+During your visit to our office:

 - You will have extensive time to talk with Dr. Porter about your aesthetic goals and about the surgeries and services CCFPS offers.